illusori/mixxx-behringer-cmdstudio2a/README.md

 #### Loop editing mode

 * Assign B toggles loop enabled.
 (This applies to all modes, not just loop editing mode.)
 * Plus/minus control loop in/loop out markers.
-This seems a little buggy to me in 2.3.0, still needs some work.
 * The hotcue buttons and sample buttons become beatloop buttons.
 From the top: fractional beats on the left from 1/8 to 1, and multiple-beat loops on the right from 2 to 16.

 #### Intro-Outro editing mode